nirvanasupermind/termite/PLANNING.md

 - 24-trit (single-precision) floating-point numbers will use a 6-trit exponent and 18-trit significand,
   which translates to approximately 8 decimal digits of precision.
 - 48-trit (double-precision) floating-point numbers will use an 12-trit exponent and 36-trit significand,
   which translates to approximately 18 decimal digits of precision.
+- 60-trit (extended-precision) floating-point numbers will use a 24-trit exponent and 36-trit significand,
+  which translates to approximately 18 decimal digits of precision.

 # Displaying numbers